vmalnathnambiar/exfilms/README.md

 ```

 > [!NOTE]\
-> Running ExfilMS using Docker requires the use of volume mapping in the Docker command.
-For example,
+> Running ExfilMS using Docker requires the use of volume mapping in the executed Docker command using `-v "/path/on/the/local/machine/":/mappedPath`.
+Once the volume mapping is done, you would then use the appropriate mapped path as the input where required.
 >
-> `-v "/path/on/the/local/machine/":/tmpPath`
+> For the successful execution of ExfilMS, you are required to map the following paths:
 >
-> Once the volume mapping is done, you would use /tmpPath as the input data where required, instead of the actual path on the local machine.
-For the successful execution of ExfilMS, you are **REQUIRED** to provide the following:
->
-> - -v "/path/to/input/directory/":/inputDirectory
+> - Input directory (`-v "/path/to/input/directory/":/inputDirectory`)
-> - -v "/path/to/output/directory/":/outputDirectory
+> - Output directory (`-v "/path/to/output/directory/":/outputDirectory`)
-> - -v "/path/to/log/directory/":/logDirectory
+> - Log directory (`-v "/path/to/log/directory/":/logDirectory`)

 <br>